 In order to get the most out of everything that Procreate can do, you need to understand a key feature: layer opacity.
-Being able to change your layer opacity will open up a lot of possibilities for crafting your artwork.
+Being able to change your layer opacity will open up a lot of possibilities for your art.

-Change the layer opacity in Procreate by using two fingers to tap on a layer.
+To change the layer opacity in Procreate, open your Layers panel and use two fingers to tap on your layer.
 This will open an opacity slider for that layer.
 Slide it to the left to reduce your layer’s opacity and slide it to the right to raise your layer’s opacity.
 You can also find the opacity slider in the layer’s settings.

 Let’s run through the basics of using layer opacity in Procreate so that you can start mastering this great design program.

-If you are used to older versions of Procreate, things have changed with the release of Procreate 5.
+If you are used to older versions of Procreate, things have changed with Procreate 5.
 In older versions of Procreate, the opacity slider was tucked into the Adjustments menu with Liquify, Bloom, Blur, etc.

 With the new update, the opacity slider is no longer in the Adjustments menu but, don’t worry, it’s still easy to access.
 There are two ways to see the current opacity levels of your layers in Procreate: